Put on your Sunday clothes when you feel down and out

 That Sunday shine is a certain sign that you feel as fine as you look

 I was 10 that summer.
-My brother had taught me how to operate our VCR, so I set its timer before my family went away for the weekend to a seaside chalet.
+My brother taught me how to operate our VCR, so I set its timer before my family went away for the weekend to a seaside chalet.
 We were living in Kuwait at the time.
 The local television channel rarely showed English-language programming, but Thursday evenings gave us several shows back to back.
-Our new VCR meant I no longer had to miss them when we were out.
+Our new VCR meant I no longer had to miss anything while we were out.

 Returning from our weekend away, I found the VHS tape full of goodies: an episode of Little House on the Prairie (where the newly adopted daughter locks her school rival in the ice house); an episode of Hart to Hart (where a fashion model tries to kill Stefanie Powers); and a film called Hello, Dolly!
 The tape had run out before the finale, so it was technically three-quarters of a film.

 I write this from memory – 33 years later – because I watched that tape so often that it’s seared into my brain.

 Hello, Dolly! is an American film directed by Gene Kelly, made in 1969 and set in 1890.
 Mrs Dolly Levi (Barbra Streisand) is a widow who’s ‘always been a woman who arranges things,’ especially marriages.

 In the mean time, there’s a ‘well-known unmarried half-a-millionaire’ called Horace Vandergelder (Walter Matthau) who is planning to propose to a milliner ‘by the name of Irene Molloy’.
 Horace is a shouty, cantankerous sort of fellow.
 He refuses to let his niece marry her young man.
 And he keeps his two store clerks Cornelius (Michael Crawford) and Barnaby working full-time with no life to call their own.